 Statement

-While each project is designed to be a discrete, self-enclosed work, they are critically all connected elements of a much larger inquiry into the nature of power in the time in which we live.
-This reflects the reality that these individual forms of power never exist in isolation but are bound closely together.
-One form of power is often only possible because it is facilitated and supported by another.
-Therefore, to speak of any one form of power requires attention to the larger networks of which it is a part.
+Over the course of a decade I have produced a series of long term projects, each focusing on a specific form or aspect of power.
+These have ranged from examining the hard power of opaque security organizations and advanced technological systems to the more abstract power to reshape collective memory or manipulate international legal systems.
+While each of my projects is designed to be a discrete, self-enclosed work, I also seem them as connected elements of a much larger inquiry into the nature of power, which together form a sort of counter-archive to the traditional archive, which reoccurs throughout my projects as a tool of power.
+This desire to produce a form of counter-archive also reflects my view that these individual forms of power never exist in isolation but are bound closely together.
+One form of power is often made possible because it is facilitated and supported, or finds itself in other ways reconfigured or augmented, by the functioning of another type of power.
+Therefore, to speak usefully of any one power also requires attention to the larger networks of which it is a part.

-I do not think of myself as artist, or a photographer.
-I draw ideas from both fields and also from my training and experiences as a historian, humanitarian researcher, and social scientist, to create works which blend aspects of visual arts, qualitative research, and advocacy.
+While I often employ the labels of photographer and occasionally artist, I do not think of myself as either.
+I draw ideas and techniques from both fields and also from my training and experiences as a historian, humanitarian researcher, and social scientist, to create works which blend aspects of visual arts, qualitative research, and sometimes advocacy.
 The projects I produce span different media, combining elements of photography, film, installation, and other techniques.
+My aim is that my practice will ultimately span twelve major projects, the subjects of which I have already defined, as well as numerous smaller works and publications.
+Individually and together these projects seek, in however small a way, to address our failure to represent power.